dotnet/csharplang/proposals/low-level-struct-improvements.md

 The set of changes to our span safety rules necessary to allow `ref` fields is small and targeted.
 The rules already account for `ref` fields existing and being consumed from APIs.
 The changes need to focus on only two aspects: how they are created and how they are ref re-assigned.

-First the rules establishing *ref-safe-to-escape* values for fields needs to be updated for `ref` fields as follows:
+First the rules establishing *ref-safe-to-escape* values for fields need to be updated for `ref` fields as follows:

 <a name="rules-field-lifetimes"></a>